The Warlock: The Secrets of the Immortal Nicholas Flamel

 The Warlock: The Secrets of the Immortal Nicholas Flamel (often shortened to The Warlock) is the fifth book of the series The Secrets of the Immortal Nicholas Flamel written by Irish author Michael Scott.
-The novel was released in the USA on May 24, 2011, published by Delacorte Press, which is an imprint of Random House.
-The UK release date was June 2, 2011, and it made its debut on the USA Today Best Selling List at #13 on the same day.
+The novel was released in the United States on May 24, 2011, published by Delacorte Press, which is an imprint of Random House.
+The United Kingdom release date was June 2, 2011, and it made its debut on the USA Today Best Selling List at #13 on the same day.

-It is preceded by four other titles (in order of release): The Alchemyst, The Magician, The Sorceress and The Necromancer and was followed by the release of The Enchantress.
+It is preceded by four other titles (in order of release): The Alchemyst, The Magician, The Sorceress, and The Necromancer, and was followed by the release of The Enchantress.
 The Warlock in question is Aten, Machiavelli, or Billy the Kid.

 Plot summary

 At the end of The Necromancer, twins Sophie and Josh Newman were separated.
-Sophie was left with the now very weak protagonist Nicholas Flamel, his wife Perenelle Flamel and immortal Japanese swordsman Niten, while Josh exited with the main antagonist Dr. John Dee and his accomplice Virginia Dare.
+Sophie was left with the now very weak protagonist Nicholas Flamel, his wife Perenelle Flamel, and immortal Japanese swordsman Niten, while Josh exited with the main antagonist Dr. John Dee, and his accomplice Virginia Dare.
 Mars Ultor, the Avenger, sees Sophie, accompanied by Niten, seeking a way to reclaim her brother.
-Nicholas Flamel is unable to help her in the search as he lapsed into unconsciousness after the battle against Dr. Dee, Virginia Dare and the Archon, Coatlicue.
-Perenelle and Prometheus escape from Hades, Prometheus's long drawn-out punishment shadowrealm, which crumbles into nothing, because Prometheus uses most of his aura to feed the crystal skull.
+Nicholas Flamel is unable to help her in the search as he lapses into unconsciousness after the battle against Dr. Dee, Virginia Dare, and the Archon, Coatlicue.
+Perenelle and Prometheus escape from Hades, Prometheus's long-drawn-out punishment shadowrealm, which crumbles into nothing, because Prometheus uses most of his aura to feed the crystal skull.

 Meanwhile, in the Catacombs underneath Paris the previously imprisoned and very powerful Elder, Mars Ultor has a conversation with his wife, the Witch of Endor, and the Egyptian Elders: Isis and Osiris.
 The witch has come there to free him while Isis and Osiris are hunting down Dr. John Dee.
 In San Francisco, Niten leads Sophie to Tsagaglalal, She Who Watches, who is in reality Sophie's Aunt Agnes.
 Perenelle, Nicholas, and Prometheus join them shortly.
 Nicholas is set to die within the day and Perenelle two days later, but the mysterious Hook-Handed Man told Perenelle long ago that she could give her husband one more day of life in exchange for one of her own.
-Through a ritual that requires Tsagaglalal and Sophie's auras, Perenelle is able to keep Nicholas alive for another day as well as awaken him from his coma.
+Through a ritual that requires Tsagaglalal and Sophie's auras, Perenelle can keep Nicholas alive for another day as well as awaken him from his coma.